kubernetes/cloud-provider-openstack/docs/developers-guide.md

 make upload-image-amd64
 ```

-Now, you can change openstack-cloud-controller-manager image in the kubernetes cluster, assuming the openstack-cloud-controller-manager is running as a DaemonSet:
+Now you can change openstack-cloud-controller-manager image in the kubernetes cluster, assuming the openstack-cloud-controller-manager is running as a DaemonSet:

 ```
 kubectl -n kube-system set image \